Pats at Punaluu

 No analysis available

-Public remarks confirm assigned parking for units but do not state parking is deeded/owned.
-I searched for phrases like 'deeded parking', 'owned stall', 'included in deed' and found none.
+Public remarks repeatedly mention assigned/dedicated parking stalls for units, but none state that parking is deeded or included in the deed.
+I searched for phrases like 'deeded parking', 'owned stall', and found no mention.

 No analysis available

-I searched remarks for 'parking fee', 'monthly parking', numeric amounts, and similar phrases and found no references; parking fee amount is not disclosed.
+I searched the remarks for 'parking fee', 'monthly parking', dollar amounts, and related phrases; no parking fee or rental amount was referenced, so the monthly parking fee is unknown from remarks.

 No analysis available